spritely/build/README.md

   BUILD_VERSION_TAG: v0.14.0

 # Permissions required for dotnet-test-cover to report test results,
-# for dotnet-package-build to be able to publish NuGet packages and
+# for dotnet-package to be able to publish NuGet packages and
 # to do automatic semantic version tagging
 # Note that respositories may also need to edit their package
 # publishing permissions settings.